 I cannot absorb B12 from food and I will require injections for life.

 I’m part of the 1 in 10 people in the UK believed to be deficient in vitamin B12.

 My diagnosis in 2012 and the realisation that there was such a lack of knowledge amongst health professionals made me passionate about raising awareness and giving people access to the right information.
 I know people who have been sectioned due to this condition, who have been misdiagnosed with Parkinson's, Alzheimer’s and bipolar and who have tried to take their own lives due to lack of adequate treatment.

 For me, it became a mission.
 I felt (and still feel) compelled to help patients in the same situation and to help health professionals to understand the truth of the situation.
 There’s a genuine need for people to be able to find accurate, reliable, up to date information all in one place.
 Information that’s not hidden.
 Facts that are transparent.
 Help with diagnosis and support for ongoing treatment.

 There isn’t a big team behind the scenes.
-It's me who runs and updates the site and answers your emails.
+It's me who runs and updates the site day to day and answers your emails.
 I am the researcher and the administrator and I have read thousands of journals and articles on this subject over the years.
 This is a mission I’ve taken on myself, to fill the gap in the education of many health professionals and to give everyone a better chance of understanding B12 deficiency and taking action.

-I could not do what I do without the support of my husband Damian Witty, who has been an incredible help.
-We are very committed to helping people navigate their way through the maze of information about B12 deficiency - and while we both have backgrounds in design, we can’t cover every aspect of running a user-friendly, resource-rich website so we have fantastic help with technical expertise from the brilliant Gareth D and rely on our community to support us and spread the word about the valuable information that we amass.
+I could not do what I do without the support of my husband Damian Witty and while we both have backgrounds in design, we can’t cover every aspect of running a user-friendly, resource-rich website so we have fantastic help with technical expertise from the brilliant Gareth D. We are committed to helping people navigate their way through the maze of information about B12 deficiency and you can help to spread the word about the valuable information that we amass.

 What motivates me